jspada/ledger-app-mina/README.md

 3. Start the unit tests app on your Ledger device

-This app replaces the normal Coda app and will show
+This app replaces the normal Mina app and will show

 ```
-Coda
+Mina
 unit tests
 ```